cpagniel/FishOASIS/README.md

 ## Software

 Specific instructions on how to install the software required for FishOASIS camera on the Raspberry Pi A+ can be found [here](/software/FishOASIS_software.md).

+## Deployment

+Specific instructions on how to assemble the components of the FishOASIS camera for deployment can be found [here](/deployment/FishOASIS_deployment.md).